JoseCintra/Arduino-IoT/NodeMCU/README.md

 # NodeMCU
-Experiments with the NodeMCU card and compatible
+Experiments with the NodeMCU board and compatibles